openshift/microshift/test/README.md

 `SSH_PRIV_KEY` should be an ssh key file to use for authenticating as `USHIFT_USER`.
 The key must not require a password.
-To connect to hosts using a key with a password, leave `SSH_PRIV_KEY` unspecified in the variables file (comment it out) and the tests will connect as `USHIFT_USER` and rely on the ssh agent to provide the correct credentials.
+To connect to hosts using a key with a password, leave `SSH_PRIV_KEY` set to an empty string and the tests will connect as `USHIFT_USER` and rely on the ssh agent to provide the correct credentials.

 ## Running the tests